-In cases where the evaluator believes the spillover measure incremental costs are materially different from the installed measure incremental costs (e.g., installation of measures that have no efficiency levels), the evaluator may use the estimated incremental project costs as the IMC for the spillover measure.
+In cases where the evaluator believes the spillover measure incremental costs are materially different from the installed measure incremental costs (e.g., installation of measures that have no efficiency levels), the evaluator should use the estimated incremental project costs as the IMC for the spillover measure.

 For measures characterized by the TRM, measure EUL estimates should be based on the TRM.
 For measures not characterized by the TRM, evaluator can use either the EUL for similar measures or best professional judgment.
 In either case, the evaluator must provide the rationale for their choices.

-Interactive Effects

-Energy efficiency programs may generate both electric and natural gas spillover impacts.
-Impact savings calculations should also include interactive effects where applicable.
-Spillover may be induced by programs funded by electric ratepayers, by natural gas ratepayers, or by both.
-The table below outlines how evaluators will treat various categories of spillover energy impacts with regard to reporting of annualized first year energy savings and the program TRC test.